 Depression and anxiety symptoms during the transition to early adulthood for people with intellectual disabilities

-The transition to adulthood is a major developmental milestone; a time of self-discovery and increased independence.
-For young adults with Intellectual Disabilities (ID) however, this period is especially challenging.
-The increased incidence of mental health disorders including depression and anxiety in this population make this transition even more difficult for the individual and increases caregiver burden at a time when the young adult would traditionally be gaining independence.
-It is not clear however, why young adults with IDs are more susceptible and what factors may predict the symptoms of mental health disorders.
+The study explored the transition to adulthood is a major developmental milestone; a time of self-discovery and increased independence.
+For young adults (YA) with intellectual disabilities (ID), however, this period is especially challenging.
+The increased incidence of mental health disorders in this population, such as depression and anxiety, make this transition even more difficult, increasing caregiver burden at a time when the young adult would traditionally be gaining independence.
+It is not clear, however, why YA with ID are more susceptible and what factors may predict mental health symptoms.

-The study identified insight as the strongest predictor of anxiety (with gender in the controls) for young adults with and without an ID with increased insight associated with fewer symptoms of anxiety.
-It was on these same variables, insight and anxiety, that significant between-group differences were found.
-Young adults with IDs had significantly less insight than their aged-matched counterparts and significantly higher levels of anxiety.
-They were also less likely to have achieved traditional adulthood milestones and maladaptive coping was the strongest predictor of depression for this group.
-In comparison, both maladaptive coping and insight were predictors of depression in controls.
-Increases in maladaptive coping predicted more symptoms of depression in both populations and increased insight predicted a few depressive symptoms in controls.
+The study found that the level of insight young people had was the strongest predictor of anxiety (with gender in the controls), with increased insight predicting fewer anxiety symptoms.
+However, YA with ID had significantly less insight than their aged-matched counterparts and significantly higher levels of anxiety.
+They were also less likely to have achieved traditional adulthood milestones.
+Maladaptive coping was the strongest predictor of depression for YA with ID.
+In comparison, both maladaptive coping and insight predicted depression in controls.
+More maladaptive coping predicted increased depressive symptoms in both populations, whilst increased insight predicted fewer depressive symptoms in controls.